arpineoganisian/DesertIsland/README.md

 :arrow_right:  **BACKSTORY**

 Long-awaited journey on a cruise liner ends in disaster.
 Your ship is wrecked in a storm.
-You found yourself on a beautiful desert island with no one else around.
+You find yourself on a beautiful desert island with no one else around.
 There is one way to get back home.

 :arrow_right:  **HOW TO PLAY**